Security Deposits

 What is a security deposit?

-A security deposit is money that you pay to your landlord when you move in.
-Under New York state law, the money you pay as a security deposit still belongs to you.
-However, the law allows the landlord to hold on to your money until you move out.
-However, if you damage the property or do not pay rent, the landlord can keep the money.
-When you move out, if there is no damage and you don’t owe your landlord any rent, utilities, or storage fees, the landlord is required to give your security deposit back.
+A security deposit is money you pay to your landlord when you move into a rental unit.
+Under New York State law, the money you pay as a security deposit still belongs to you.
+However, the law permits the landlord to hold your money until you move out.
+If you damage the property or fail to pay rent, the landlord can retain some or all of the security deposit.
+If there is no property damage when you move out of the rental unit and you do not owe your landlord any rent, utilities, or storage fees, the landlord must return your security deposit.

-Closet, floor, walls, ceiling, light fixtures
+Closet, windows, floor, walls, ceiling, light fixtures, etc.

-You, the landlord, and any witnesses should sign and date the list.
-Also be sure to include all damages listed in the checklist in the written agreement after the inspection.
-Do this after both the inspection when you move in and the one when you move out.
+You, the landlord, and any witnesses should sign and date the checklist.
+Be sure to include all damages listed in the checklist in the written agreement following the inspection.
+Create a checklist for both move-in and move-out inspections.
+Keep a copy of the inspection checklist with other important documents.

 How much is the security deposit?